cloudnative-pg/cnpg-i-hello-world/doc/workflow.md

 - `LifecycleHook`, is the function that will be invoked with the `OperatorLifecycleRequest`.
 In this function the plugin is expected to do a pattern matching with the `Kind` and the operation `Type` so it can proceed to execute the proper logic.

+## Register the plugin webhooks on cluster creation and mutation

+The operator interface offers a way for the plugin to interact with the Cluster resource webhooks.
+This is done by implementing the [operator](https://github.com/cloudnative-pg/cnpg-i/blob/main/proto/operator.proto) interfaces `MutateCluster`, `ValidateClusterCreate` and `ValidateClusterChange`.

+- `MutateCluster` it should set the defaults parameters for the plugin when needed
+- `ValidateClusterCreate` and `ValidateClusterChange` are used to execute the webhook validation logic for the plugin fields

+In the example this is done in the pkg `internal/operator`

 ## Startup Command